Responsive App Design Made Easy with Geometry Reader in SwiftUI

 • Building dynamic grids or lists with variable spacing and content alignment.

-Building a Responsive UI: Let’s dive into an example of using GeometryReader to create a responsive UI.
+Let’s see an example of using GeometryReader to create a responsive UI.

 Imagine you want to display two Rectangle() views side by side, and their sizes should adapt to the available space.